William Knowland

 William Fife Knowland (June 26, 1908 – February 23, 1974) was an American politician and newspaper publisher.
 A member of the Republican Party, he served as a United States Senator from California from 1945 to 1959.
-He was Senate Majority Leader from August 1953 to January 1955 after the death of Robert A. Taft, a position he briefly regained from November 1956 to January 1957.
+He was Senate Majority Leader from August 1953 to January 1955 after the death of Robert A. Taft, and would be the last Republican Senate Majority Leader until Howard Baker in 1981.

 As one of the most powerful members of the Senate and with his strong interest in foreign policy, Knowland helped set national foreign policy priorities and funding for the Cold War, the policy regarding Vietnam, Formosa, China, Korea and NATO, as well as other foreign policy objectives.
 He opposed sending American forces to French Indochina and was a sharp critic of Communist China under Mao Zedong.
-Knowland represented the right-wing of the party and considered some of President Dwight D. Eisenhower's policies too liberal.
+Knowland represented the right wing of the party and considered some of President Dwight D. Eisenhower's policies too liberal.

-After the Republicans lost their majority in the 1954 election, he served as Minority Leader from January 1955 to November 1956 and again from January 1957 until January 1959.
+After the Republicans lost their majority in the 1954 election, he served as Minority Leader from January 1955 to January 1959.
 Knowland voted in favor of the Civil Rights Act of 1957.
 He was defeated in his 1958 run for Governor of California.
 He succeeded his father, Joseph R. Knowland, as the editor-in-chief and publisher of the Oakland Tribune.

 Background

 Knowland was born in the City of Alameda, Alameda County, California.
 His father, Joseph R. Knowland, was serving his third term as a US Representative.
 He was the third child, with an older sister, Elinor (1895–1978), and a brother, Joseph Russell "Russ" Knowland Jr. (1901–1961).

 His grandfather Joseph Knowland (1833–1912) had made the family fortune in the lumber business.
+William F. Knowland was also a scion of the Oakland Tribune fortune.
 His mother, Elinor Fife Knowland, died on July 20, 1908, less than a month after his birth.
 His father's second wife, Emelyn S. West, raised Knowland as her own son.

 A young Knowland made campaign speeches for the 1920 Republican ticket of Warren G. Harding and Calvin Coolidge at the age of 12.
 He married at 19, became a California State Assemblyman at 25, entered the US Senate at 37, and became a grandfather at 41.